skellis46/slipbox/two women dancing.md

 - logic of consumption (see <https://notesread.com/liquid-modernity/> disguised as a mode of production.
 The danger in valorizing their making -- their creativity.

+- invisible hand (Adam Smith) -- with a difference.

 > And it is in our role as producers, not consumers, that we contribute to the common good and win recognition for doing so.[@sandel-2020-tyranny Chapter 7 Recognizing Work, n.pag.]

 > According to the civic ideal, the common good is not simply about adding up preferences or maximizing consumer welfare.
 It is about reflecting critically on our preferences—ideally, elevating and improving them—so that we can live worthwhile and flourishing lives.
 This cannot be achieved through economic activity alone.
 It requires deliberating with our fellow citizens about how to bring about a just and good society, one that cultivates civic virtue and enables us to reason together about the purposes worthy of our political community.[@sandel-2020-tyranny Chapter 7 Recognizing Work, n.pag.]